bo32/gnome-shell-extension-duolingo-status/README.md

 2016/01/03: Greek added.
 2016/01/15: Reminder functionality available in the options.
 2016/04/02: update gnome-shell 3.20 + Reminder fixed + Korean available.
+2016/04/09: Completion of the current language added in the menu.